Advice for composers writing music for the ocarina

 Ocarinas in other keys may be treated either as transposing instruments, or written at sounding pitch.
 Just be sure to clearly indicate what you are doing:

-One reason for writing music at sounding pitch is that a player may prefer to play something on a multichamber in a different key, which overlaps the required range.
-When music is written at sounding pitch it is easier to work out how to do so.
+One reason it may be preferable to provide notation at sounding pitch is that a player may prefer to play something on a multichamber in a different key, which overlaps the required range.
+It is easier to work out how to do this when music is written at sounding pitch.

 Playing characteristics, volume dynamics and ornamentation